Hyperobjekt/ddk-map/CONTRIBUTING.md

 The client has a [very thorough style guide](https://drive.google.com/drive/folders/1eRv3la42eC-Y2hPqY-rB6qQ4h-Vv7AQS) with many specifications that pertain to maps and graphs.
 Our work should conform to this style guide, exceptions should be approved by the client.

-## Updating data

-Several client-supplied data files are stored in s3 buckets.
-These files are loaded from different locations depending upon the `NODE_ENV` provided to the build script.

-* `development`: These files are loaded for local development environments.
-* `staging`: These file are staged at [https://hyperobjekt.github.io/untd-map](https://hyperobjekt.github.io/ddk-map) when new commits are pushed to the `staging` branch.
-* `production`: These files are loaded by the app when loaded into the production environment.

 ## Language strings